Syra/YT2Grayjay/README.md

 and put it into the working directory (same as with the other script) run it

+### FTPlay2Grayjay.py
+export the Databasefile (its usually named freetube-playlists-date.db) renameit to freetube-playlists.db and put it into the working directory (same as with the other script) run it

 ### To Grayjay
 upload grayjay.zip to your phone